michael-mcanulty/md-datetimepicker/README.md

 Download

-- Download the Typescript files from GitHub in the src folder.
-Create a folder in your app root called datetimepicker.
+- Download the entire <a href="https://github.com/michael-mcanulty/md-datetimepicker/tree/master/src">src folder</a>.
+Rename it to 'datetimepicker' and place it in your root 'app' folder.

 Or